-As those in the commercial and residential construction industry already know, tempered glass is the strongest type of glass that can be used.
-Basically, tempering means heating the glass to extreme temperatures, and then rapidly putting it through a high-pressure cooling process.
+As those in the commercial and residential construction industry know, tempered glass is nearly 5x stronger than regular annealed glass.
+Tempering means heating the glass to extreme temperatures and rapidly putting it through a high-pressure cooling process.

 This procedure puts stress on the glass, which in turn produces tension that begins in the center of the piece and spreads out.
-The tension is then compressed on the outer edges, which gives the piece its strength.
+The tension is then compressed on the outer edges, which gives the glass sheet its strength.

-Let’s take a “behind the scenes” look at the five-step process used to produce tempered glass.
+How is glass tempered?
+Here's a “behind the scenes” look at the five-step glass tempering process.

 The Glass Tempering Process

 After a piece of glass has been fabricated, it is ready to be tempered.

-The following steps are used in the tempering process:
+The following steps make up the glass tempering process:

 - Removal of contaminants and rough edges